gvanboven/SemanticRoleLabelling/README.md

 To train our model, we use a Support Vector Machine (SVM).
 Pradhan et al. (2005) find good results in SRL prediction using this model, which was an indication for us that it might also yield good results in our case.

 #### Results
-Regarding the evaluation of the model, we will concern the recall, precision and F-score for each label and macro and overall performance scores: macro precision, macro recall, macro f-score and micro f-score.
+Regarding the evaluation of the model, we will consider the recall, precision and F-score for each label and macro and overall performance scores: macro precision, macro recall, macro f-score and micro f-score.

 We use all features extracted (features from original data and further features).
-Since the memory to run train all rows in the original dataset requires more than 60GB, we would only use 100000 rows from the original data to do the emperiment and get the results.
-Feature ablation is also employed in the experiment to compare performance of the models with different features fed in.
+Since the memory to run train all rows in the original dataset requires more than 60GB, and this is too much for our computers, we decided to only use 100.000 rows from the data to train and test our models on.
+After training a model on all features, we carry out a feature ablation study (see below) to compare performance of models with different features fed in.

 All Features experiment